-You have access to both Google Drive and OneDrive, which are cloud platforms you can use to store and back up your files as long as you are a registered student at UCT.
+You have access to both Google Drive and OneDrive for Businesss.
+These cloud platforms can be used to store and back up your files as long as you're a registered UCT student.
 You will lose access to these resources when you graduate, so it is vital to remove your data from the cloud before you do so.